Introduction to Chrome OS:

 Chrome OS Availability:

-You can download and install an early version of Chrome OS now.
-However, this is still very experimental, so you should only attempt it if you know what you're doing.
+Chrome is available now.
+You can even download a copy of Chrome OS for your home computer.
 You must have Linux and an account with root access.
-If you've never heard of a sudo command, you should wait until Chrome is a little further along in the development process or buy Chrome pre-installed on a consumer device.
+If you've never heard of a sudo command, you should just buy Chrome pre-installed on a consumer device.

 Google launched a pilot program using a beta version of Chrome installed on a netbook called the Cr-48.
 Developers, educators, and end-users could register for the pilot program, and a number of them were sent the Cr-48 to test.
 The netbook came with a limited amount of free 3G data access from Verizon Wireless.